GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 ## Deploy to Google Cloud

-`cd` into the root of your WordPress project.
+`cd` into the root of your WordPress project:

     $ cd my-wordpress-project